FILM REVIEWS

-The absorbingly compelling drama dissected in such penetrating and sensitive detail the judicial system, the innermost feelings and thoughts of jury members, what exactly goes on during and between jury deliberations.
-That it was done in a thrillingly taut way made it all the more powerful.
+This absorbingly compelling drama dissected in unprecedentedly penetrating and sensitive detail the judicial system, the innermost feelings and thoughts of jury members.
+It showed what exactly goes on during and in between jury deliberations, the sudden twists, the impassioned monologues, the tempers that erupt, the reluctance to acknowledge mistakes and errors of judgments.

 A uniquely American expose, the film tells the story of a murder-trial jury that is balked in its rush to condemnation by a lone dissenter, Juror No. 8, a thoughtful man of conscience (terrifically played by Henry Fonda), who wins the other eleven jurors over, one by one, to a judgment of not guilty.